Nigeria air force jet mistakenly bombs refugees, aid workers

 This is believed to be the first time Nigeria's military has admitted to making such a mistake.

+"They were part of a team that had brought in desperately needed food for over 25,000 displaced persons," spokesman Jason Straziuso said in a statement from Nairobi, Kenya.

-Among the wounded were two soldiers and Nigerians working for Doctors Without Borders and the International Committee of the Red Cross, Irabor said.
+Two soldiers were also wounded as well as Nigerians working for Doctors Without Borders, Irabor said, without giving a precise figure.

-An ICRC employee who spoke on condition of anonymity said 20 Red Cross volunteers were among the dead.

 Doctors Without Borders said its team based in Rann had counted 50 bodies and treated 120 wounded.
-A statement from spokesman Etienne l'Hermitte urged authorities to facilitate land and air evacuations, saying, "Our medical and surgical teams in Cameroon and Chad are ready to treat wounded patients.
-We are in close contact with our teams, who are in shock following the event."
+A statement from spokesman Etienne l'Hermitte in Geneva urged authorities to facilitate cross-border land and air evacuations.

+"Our medical and surgical teams in Cameroon and Chad are ready to treat wounded patients.
+We are in close contact with our teams, who are in shock following the event," the statement said.

+BREAKING: At least 52 killed today after bombing by Nigerian Army in a displaced camp in Rann.
+MSF teams providing first aid to 120 wounded pic.twitter.com/gjFPWkOOeU—

 Irabor said he ordered the mission based on information that Boko Haram insurgents were gathering, along with geographic co-ordinates.
 It was too early to say if a tactical error was made, he said.

-The general, who is the theatre commander for counterinsurgency operations in northeast Nigeria, said the Air Force would not deliberately target civilians but there will be an investigation.
+The general, who is the theatre commander for counterinsurgency operations in northeast Nigeria, said the air force would not deliberately target civilians but there will be an investigation.

 Villagers in the past have reported some civilian casualties in near-daily bombardments in northeastern Nigeria.

-Some of the nearly 300 Chibok schoolgirls kidnapped by Boko Haram in 2014 and freed last year have said three of their classmates were killed by Air Force bombardments, according to the freed girls' parents.
+Some of the nearly 300 Chibok schoolgirls kidnapped by Boko Haram in 2014 and freed last year have said three of their classmates were killed by air force bombardments, according to the freed girls' parents.

+Boko Haram's seven-year-old Islamic uprising has killed more than 20,000 people and forced 2.6 million from their homes, creating the continent's worst humanitarian crisis, with the United Nations warning some 5.1 million people face starvation.